swaathi/livesearch-rails-react-elasticsearch/README.md

 # livesearch-rails-react-elasticsearch
-A Rails application that uses ReactJS and Elasticsearch to build a reactive(live) search page
+A Rails application that uses ReactJS and Elasticsearch to build a reactive(live) search page.

+You can find a detailed tutorial on [Medium](#).

 ### Installation
 1. Install [Rails 4.x.x](http://rubyonrails.org) on your environment.